seladb/PcapPlusPlus/README.md

 **_Tests and limitations:_**
 - All unit-tests are in Pcap++Test
 - In addition please try the DPDK example application (Examples/DpdkExample-FilterTraffic)
-- The only DPDK version supported is 2.1 (currently the latest version)
+- The only supported DPDK versions are 16.11 and 17.02 (currently the latest versions)
 - So far I managed to test the code on 2 virtual PMDs only:
   1. VMXNET3 - a VMWare guest driver
   2. E1000/EM - 1GbE Intel NIC but I tested it as virtual NIC in VirtualBox guest